CSublow/milestone-project-2/README.md

 The dashboard primarily relies on [dc.js](https://dc-js.github.io/dc.js/) in order to render the charts. dc in turn relies on [crossfilter](http://crossfilter.github.io/crossfilter/) and [d3.js](https://d3js.org/).

-**Total Emissions Figure**
-The figure representing the total emissions over the period is rendered using dc.js's numberDisplay class.
-The group used to render the figure sums all the numerical values with the key "Emissions" within the JSON data and returns this value.

-**Average Emissions Figure**
-Similarly to the total emissions figure, the average emissions figure uses numberDisplay to generate a value.
-However, this value is not rendered to the page using numberDisplay.
-Instead, the generated value is printed to the page using jQuery.
-This is because the numberDisplay generated value for the average figure changes when the user changes the select boxes found on the page, as the select boxes alter how the data is filtered.

 ## UX

 The typical user of this application is likely to be someone interested in data visualisations, being a person with at least some knowledge of how to read charts.
 The subject (environmentalism) of the dashboard may also be of interest to the general public, considering that environmental issues are often featured in the media.
 Most people are at least vaguely familiar with the greenhouse gas effect and the role that road transport has in emitting greenhouse gases.